Men Without Women (album): Background

+Release

-As a single, "Forever" spent nine weeks on the Billboard Hot 100, peaking at #63.
+Men Without Women was released in October 1982.
+A feature length film built around a live performance was also released alongside the album.
+"Forever" was the first single from the album.
+"Lyin' in a Bed of Fire" was also released as a single.As a single, "Forever" spent nine weeks on the Billboard Hot 100, peaking at #63.
 The album did little better, reaching only #118 on the Billboard 200.
-A music video for "Forever" was played in heavy rotation on early MTV.
+The music videos for "Forever" and "Under The Gun" were played in heavy rotation on early MTV.
 "Inside of Me" was later featured on The Sopranos in which Van Zandt himself also starred.

-On July 2, 2011, the album was performed in its entirety by Southside Johnny and the Asbury Jukes at The Stone Pony in Asbury Park, NJ.
+On July 2, 2011, the album was performed in its entirety by Southside Johnny and the Asbury Jukes at the Stone Pony in Asbury Park, New Jersey.
 Richie La Bamba, Mark Pender, Ed Manion and Stan Harrison from the original Disciples of Soul were part of the horn section.

 In 2019, the album was remastered for release as part of Van Zandt's career-spanning box set Rock N Roll Rebel: The Early Work.
 The digital deluxe edition of the album was released on October 18, 2019 containing 10 bonus tracks, including the previously unknown studio outtake "Time".